DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-likelihood for Shanghai females to find a good match remains moderate.[^14_Fu_82] However, since 1991, more males than females got married in Shanghai, which resulted in women from other areas in China being “imported” to Shanghai and threatening native Shanghai women’s marriage market.[^14_Fu_83] Females in Shanghai felt more satisfied with the status of being married than males.[^14_Fu_84] Males of 21 to 25 said they greatly preferred not to marry older female partners, although mature males did not find this to be of concern.[^14_Fu_85]
+likelihood for Shanghai females to find a good match remains moderate.[^14_Fu_82] However, since 1991, more males than females got married in Shanghai, which resulted in women from other areas in China being 'imported' to Shanghai and threatening native Shanghai women's marriage market.[^14_Fu_83] Females in Shanghai felt more satisfied with the status of being married than males.[^14_Fu_84] Males of 21 to 25 said they greatly preferred not to marry older female partners, although mature males did not find this to be of concern.[^14_Fu_85]

 *Shengnv* often designates urban single women 27 and above.
-Those women “in the age range of 28-33 had more relevant and interesting relationship experience to share.”[^14_Fu_86]
+Those women "in the age range of 28-33 had more relevant and interesting relationship experience to share".[^14_Fu_86]

-In this study, “female,” “28-33,” “Shanghai,”[^14_Fu_87] “never-married,” “with photos” and “undergraduate and above,” were set as filters for “gender,” “age,” “location,” “marital status,” “with or without photos” and “educational level” to generate the samples in April, 2014.
+In this study, 'female', '28-33', 'Shanghai',[^14_Fu_87] 'never-married', 'with photos' and 'undergraduate and above', were set as filters for 'gender', 'age', 'location', 'marital status', 'with or without photos' and 'educational level' to generate the samples in April, 2014.
 According to Jiayuan.com, users posting photos received 11 times more responses than those without photos.
-Since ethnicity and religion were not Chinese people’s top priority in mate selection,[^14_Fu_88] they were not included in this study.
+Since ethnicity and religion were not Chinese people's top priority in mate selection,[^14_Fu_88] they were not included in this study.
 The fact that the vast majority of Chinese are Han and atheists (or agnostics or pantheists) is accountable for this.[^14_Fu_89] On each result page, there were 5x5 candidates.
 The personal profile of each candidate was searched and content analyzed until a desirable number was reached (*N* = 200).
-Each user’s personal profile was used as the unit of analysis.
+Each user's personal profile was used as the unit of analysis.

 ### Coding Categories